 - Grand Rapids

-- 9 miles of buses running along Division Avenue from downtown to Kentwood
+- 9 miles of bus rapid transit running along Division Avenue from downtown to Kentwood

 - Hartford